What is Signal-to-Noise Ratio and How to Measure it

 • 969 User reviews

-What does SNR Mean
+What does Signal-to-Noise Ratio Mean

 Usually, when dealing with WiFi issues, there are two main problems:

 • Dead spots: Places where our signal can’t reach.
 This can be because of distance to the WiFi router, the materials the building is made out of, and other related issues.
 With a dead spot, we just aren’t getting any signal at all.
+Dead spots result from physical obstructions or inadequate router placement, leading to complete signal loss.

 Think of each problem like a big room.
 If I’m on one side, and you’re on the other and you try to talk to me, if your voice is too soft I won’t be able to hear you unless you shout louder.
 That’s an issue with dead zones or signal strength.

-Let’s take a look at two different rooms.
-In one, the average signal strength is -20, the noise is around -60.
-To get the signal to noise ratio, it’s the signal minus the noise, which means we have an average signal to noise of 40 in this case:
+• Room A: The average signal strength is -20 dBm, and the noise is around -60 dBm.
+To get the Signal-to-Noise Ratio (SNR), it’s the signal minus the noise, which means we have an average SNR of 40 dB.
+This indicates a strong, interference-free connection.

 Notice how difficult it is to tell the difference between the signal and noise lines on this chart compared to the first one?
 That’s the rule: the lower the signal to noise ratio, the worse communication will be.
 We want a nice, big number for our SNR or S/N ratio since that means there’s a lot of distance between our signal and our noise.

-What is a Good Signal to Noise Ratio?
+What is a Good Signal-to-Noise Ratio?

-• 15 dB to 25 dB: This is average and competent for web browsing and file downloading.
-Just don’t expect to be watching 1080p videos off Netflix and Youtube at a good rate.
+15 - 25 Fair This is average and competent for web browsing and file downloading.
+Just don’t expect to be watching 1080p videos off Netflix and Youtube at a good rate.Suitable for standard usage but not ideal for bandwidth-intensive tasks.

-Of course, this will be determined by your basic bandwidth strength.
+Of course, this will be determined by your basic signal strength.
 If your bandwidth strength is only -5 dB and your noise is 0, then your Signal to Noise is great but your signal strength is still trash.
 So first make sure the signal is strong, then focus on the signal to noise ratio.

-How to Measure Signal vs Noise
+How to Measure SNR Effectively

 One of the most useful tools that work as a signal to noise calculator comes from NetSpot.

-Fixing Signal to Noise issues can take a multitude of approaches.
 First, get a WiFi signal analyzer.
 We’ve already mentioned NetSpot, and that’s a great place to start.
 It shows a list of all of the networks it identifies.

 NetSpot Inspector mode